 As strange as it may seem, defining what is outside and what is inside the body is not always easy because the body has many surfaces.
-The skin (see Structure and Function of the Skin), which is actually an organ system, is obviously outside the body.
+The skin Structure and Function of the Skin The skin is the body’s largest organ.
+It serves many important functions, including Protecting the body against trauma Regulating body temperature Maintaining water and electrolyte balance Sensing... read more , which is actually an organ system, is obviously on the outside of the body.
 It forms a barrier that prevents many harmful substances from entering the body.
-The digestive system (see Overview of the Digestive System) is a long tube that begins at the mouth, winds through the body, and exits at the anus.
+The digestive system Overview of the Digestive System The digestive system, which extends from the mouth to the anus, is responsible for receiving food, breaking it down into nutrients (a process called digestion), absorbing the nutrients into... read more is a long tube that begins at the mouth, winds through the body, and exits at the anus.
 Is food as it passes through this tube inside or outside of the body?
 Nutrients and fluid are not really inside the body until they are absorbed into the bloodstream.

 Body surfaces not only separate the outside from the inside but also keep structures and substances in their proper place so that they can function properly.
 For example, internal organs do not float in a pool of blood because blood is normally confined to blood vessels.
 If blood leaks out of the vessels into other parts of the body (hemorrhage), it not only fails to bring oxygen and nutrients to tissues but also can cause severe harm.
 For example, a small amount of blood leaking into the brain can destroy brain tissue because there is no room for expansion in the skull.
 On the other hand, a similar amount of blood leaking into the abdomen does not destroy tissue because the abdomen has room for expansion.